wakka-sub/ai-ocr/README.md

 This project is a React + TypeScript + Vite application that performs client-side image cropping and parallel OCR using the Gemini 2.5 Flash API.

 Each cropped region can be rotated in 90° steps before sending to the Gemini API.
 Thumbnails of the selected areas appear beneath the canvas with rotate and delete controls.
 OCR results show in a right-hand panel where each block has its own copy and redo buttons along with a global copy-all control.
-No more than five requests run in parallel and any 429 responses are retried with backoff.
+No more than five requests run in parallel and any 429 responses are retried indefinitely with exponential backoff.
 Running OCR processes only regions without text and indicates progress.

 ## Development